foursixnine/foursixnine.github.io/_posts/2023-11-02-Extracting-postfix-journal-logs-for-fun,-profit-and-unbanning.md

 I have another script that does the unban, but for now I'm ok with copy&pasting :)

-The full script is at: https://github.com/foursixnine/stunning-octo-chainsaw/blob/master/postfix-logparser/logparser.pl pull requests are welcome, and maybe in the future I move this to its own thing, but for now, that's all folks.
+The full script is at [foursixnine/stunning-octo-chainsaw](https://github.com/foursixnine/stunning-octo-chainsaw/blob/master/postfix-logparser/logparser.pl) pull requests are welcome, and maybe in the future I move this to its own thing, but for now, that's all folks.

 ![Regular Expressions](https://imgs.xkcd.com/comics/regular_expressions.png)